mwasikz/delicieux-recipe-finder/README.md

 - Homepage conatins popular and trending recipes with regular updates.
 - Search any recipes.
 - View the instructions and ingredients of any recipe.

+### :orange_circle: How to Run
+- Clone this repository by `git clone https://github.com/mwasikz/delicieux-recipe-finder.git `
+- Install the dependencies using `npm install`
+- Run `npm start`